The Song of Job 9:11

 Subtitled “A Musical Convocation in 10 Chapters,” the moving musical is told from the perspective of the bystanders who watched the towers fall that fateful day.
 They ponder their existence and place in the world.
 Juxtaposed with this crosssection of modern America are the figures of Job and his wife, survivors from a different era.
 The image of the biblical hero standing among the businessmen and women is an indelible one that won’t soon be forgotten.

 Ashkenasi staged his own work, and the challenging concept reached fruition under his guidance.
 His cast proved to be an accomplished chorus of voices.
 Joel Briel and Jamie Mathews were the Old Testament couple who try not to question God despite the afflictions he sends.
 Allison Easter, Jason Lanyard, and Mark Peters portrayed a trio of “suits” with authoritative presence.

 Behind the scenes, Bethany Porter beautifully played Ashkenasi’s haunting melodies on the piano, and Lynne Marlowe choreographed the meticulous movement in the piece (in collaboration with Ashkenasi).
-The credible costume choices we the contribution of Diane Specisio and the lighting design was the inspired work of Grant Yaeger.
+The credible costume choices were the contribution of Diane Specisio and the lighting design was the inspired work of Grant Yaeger.

 New Musical Remembers September 11, Chapter and Verse

 It will of course seem an overstatement to say that